mindee/tawazi/README.md

 or to run the same ops between different DAGs with no side effects what so ever
 * run subset of execnodes only
 * clean the new DAG interface and document it
+* document dagster interface and correct the tests
+* put documentation about different cases where it is advantageous to use it
+  * in methods not only in functions
+  * in a gunicorn application
+  * for getting information from multiple resources